AlanSanchezP/generator-frontend-dev/README.md

 * **default**: Launches build, watch and serve tasks.

-**IMPORTANT!!**
+**IMPORTANT!**

-build:styles and build:scripts taks will concatenate your files in an alphabetical order.
+* build:styles and build:scripts taks will concatenate your files in an alphabetical order.
+* If you use --production, create:cname will be included into the default task.
+Otherwise, serve and watch will take its place.

 ## Gulpconfig file